KevinMarquette/kevinmarquette.github.io/_posts/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know.md

 It is important to note that Write-Error does not store the message in `$PSItem.Exception.Message` but instead places it in `$PSItem.ErrorDetails.Message`.
 The good news is that `$PSItem.ToString()` will correctly give you the right message either way.

+# $PSCmdlet.ThrowTerminatingError()

+The one thing that I don't like about throwing exceptions is that error message points at the throw statement and indicates that is where the problem is.
+We can use `ThrowTerminatingError()` to correct that.

+    $PSCmdlet.ThrowTerminatingError(
+        [System.Management.Automation.ErrorRecord]::new(
+            ([System.IO.FileNotFoundException]"Could not find $Path"),
+            'My.ID',
+            [System.Management.Automation.ErrorCategory]::OpenError,
+            $MyObject
+        )
+    )

+That is a bit much to remember but you can use try/catch to re-throw your error with `ThrowTerminatingError`.

+    catch
+    {
+        $PSCmdlet.ThrowTerminatingError($psitem)
+    }

+This changes the source of the error to the cmdlet.
+See this github issue [Is there actually a best way to handle errors?](https://github.com/PoshCode/PowerShellPracticeAndStyle/issues/37) for more details.

+# Trap

+I focused on the try/catch aspect of exceptions.
+But there is one more thing we need to mention before we wrap this up.

+A `trap` is placed in a script or function to catch all exceptions that happen in that scope.
+When an exception happens, the code in the `trap` will get executed and then the normal code will continue.
+If multiple exceptions happen, then the trap will get called over and over.

+    trap
+    {
+        Write-Output $PSItem.ToString()
+    }

+    throw [System.Exception]::new('first')
+    throw [System.Exception]::new('second')
+    throw [System.Exception]::new('third')

+I personally never adopted this approach but I can see the value in admin or controller scripts that will log any and all exceptions, then still continues to execute.

 # Closing remarks

 Adding proper exception handling to your scripts will not only make them more stable but it will also make it easier for you to troubleshoot those exceptions.